xlwings/xlwings-server/README.md

   docker compose -f docker/docker-compose.prod.yaml logs -f
   ```

-If you prefer a much more minimal setup that doesn't support streaming functions and the (upcoming) object handles, you can also run the following instead:
+If you prefer a much more minimal setup, you can also run the following instead:

 ```
 docker compose -f docker/docker-compose.prod-min.yaml up -d
 ```

+NOTE:

+* The minimal setup doesn't support streaming functions
+* The minimal setup requires an external Redis service for object handles via `XLWINGS_OBJECT_CACHE_URL`